 Scope and Contents

 This collection contains a diary that covers part of Brownson's time as a student at Hamilton Literary and Theological Seminary.
-It also includes essays, poems, and notes on Christian theology written over the course of his life.
+The diary contains descriptions of abolitionist meetings in Peterboro, N.Y. attended by Gerrit Smith.
+The collection also includes essays, poems, and notes on Christian theology written over the course of Isaac Brownson's life.

 Conditions Governing Access

 Collection is open for research.